 The first step I do to seal the wood surface and fill those micro-crevices is to use Shellac.
 I learned from someone that makes their own Shellac and it is the best.
 Instead of purchasing cheap canned Shellac at the hardware store, which contains toxic metals and other components, make your own.
 Homemade Shellac is far superior, much more clear and relatively easy to make.

 Just use a clean jar and mix the Shellac Flakes with Denatured Alcohol (the alcohol may be cheaper purchased from a local hardware store) in the recommended amounts.
 Allow enough time for the flakes to completely dissolve and apply with an inexpensive chip brush.

 Shellac can be a stand-alone finish or it can be the underlying foundation for a shinier, glossier final coat.
 Lacquer looks great when applied over a base of shellac.

-Pre-Cat Lacquer can be mixed 70/30 with matching lacquer thinner in a simple spray gun to get very high-quality results.
+Pre-Cat Lacquer can be mixed 80/20 with matching lacquer thinner in a simple spray gun to get very high-quality results.
 I purchase my lacquer and thinner from a local cabinet supply shop.
-My small Porter Cable air compressor, 25-foot air hose and an inline air regulator, combined with the spray gun, are all that is needed to get a beautiful lacquer finish every time.
-The 25-foot hose is necessary as an air reserve buffer that keeps a constant air pressure at the spray gun.
+My small Porter Cable air compressor is a great, space-saving solution in my shop.